-The Judicial Conference Committee on the Administration of the Bankruptcy System, invites law students and lawyers to an upcoming diversity symposium, Roadways to the Federal Bench: Who Me?
-A Bankruptcy Judge? at 4 p.m.
-Eastern Time on October 24, 2019.
-The registration deadline has passed for all locations, however, is extended for Cincinnati and Denver.
+The Judicial Conference Committee on the Administration of the Bankruptcy System, held a diversity symposium for law students and lawyers on Oct.
+24, 2019, Roadways to the Federal Bench: Who Me?
+A Bankruptcy Judge?

-The program will inform law students and attorneys about federal judgeships with a spotlight on bankruptcy judgeships.
-The event will feature a live broadcasted national panel discussion from Washington, DC, followed by local roundtable discussions in 19 cities with the federal bench, bar association members, and law students.
+The program informed law students and attorneys about federal judgeships with a spotlight on bankruptcy judgeships.
+The event featured a live broadcasted national panel discussion from Washington, DC, followed by local roundtable discussions in 19 cities with the federal bench, bar association members, and law students.

-The panel discussion will be moderated by Retired U.S. Appeals Judge Andre Davis, Fourth Circuit, and will include:
+The panel discussion was moderated by Retired U.S. Appeals Judge Andre Davis, Fourth Circuit, and will include: